Tellusant/docs/periodicals/e-commerce.md

 image: /assets/social-card-pub.png
 ---
 # U.S. E-Commerce Trends
-*TBD once the Nov 19 release is available on FRED.
+*TBD once the November 19 release is available on FRED.
 It is delayed for unknown reasons, perhaps the government shutdown.*